 - And also Tiny Avenger, a super-powered female little person.

 - Nickelodeon's All That featured the black and lactose-intolerant Super Dude, whose main enemy was the evil Milk Man, who was forever squirting milk at him.
 The sketch makes more sense with the fact that many African-Americans do have trouble digesting dairy products.

-- Key And Peele Lampshaded this trope with Power Falcons, a parody of Power Rangers.
+- Key And Peele lampshaded this trope with Power Falcons, a Sentai/Power Rangers parody.
 Green Falcon, the token black of the group, is repeatedly called "Black Falcon" by all the other heroes, and eventually starts calling his Asian and Native-American teammates "Yellow Falcon" and "Red Falcon" as payback.

 - The main gimmick of Arab-American wrestler Muhammad Hassan was complaining about anti-Arab prejudice while his manager translated his speech to Farsi.
 While his run did include entertaining (and racist-baiting) matches against Sgt Slaughter and Hulk Hogan, he had the unfortunate pleasure of being choked out by The Undertaker and being carried out of the ring by masked men dressed in black... only two days before the London bombings.
 His next appearance had him accusing everyone who inevitably complained about the angle as racists.
 Didn't get him many boos until he compared them to the audience, but UPN demanded that he be removed from Smackdown.
 Sadly, Hassan (who, rumor has it, had been booked to win the World Heavyweight Championship at Summerslam, and was the most effective new Heel WWE had produced in years) left the wrestling business altogether soon afterward.